athas/raytracers/README.md

-# An implementation of the same parallel ray tracer in various functional programming languages
+# A parallel ray tracer in various functional programming languages

 This repository is an embryonic collection of ray tracers written with parallel functional programming techniques.
 The intent is to